 - Parsnip, chickpea and cauliflower korma

-In Jane Grigson's Vegetable Book she recommends boiling it whole.
-Indeed you can boil or steam cauliflower - although I usually break it into florets first.
-This is probably the best way if you're going to blend it into a sauce such as this hidden vegetable macaroni for picky kids.
+Boiling or steaming your cauliflower is probably the best way to cook it if you're going to blend it into a sauce such as this hidden vegetable macaroni for picky kids.

 Depending on the size of your florets it will take around 10 minutes to cook this way.
 See below for how to prepare a cauliflower for cooking.